-Patients from across the region are benefiting from remote respiratory and cardiac exercise sessions from North Tees and Hartlepool NHS Foundation Trust.
+Patients from across the region are benefiting from remote rehabilitation through respiratory and cardiac exercise sessions.

-To cope with the increase in demand they have opened the new Cardio-Respiratory suite at UHH and will be using new software which will enable more people to take part in each session.
+To cope with the increase in demand they have opened the new Cardio-Respiratory suite at UHH.
+They will also soon be using new software which will enable more people to take part in each session.

-Joanne Symm, clinical respiratory specialist, said: “During the height of COVID-19 we obviously had to limit face-to-face contact with our patients as the majority were advised to shield because of their long term lung condition.
+Joanne Symm is a clinical respiratory specialist.
+She said: “During the height of COVID-19 we obviously had to limit face-to-face contact with our patients.
+The majority were advised to shield because of their long term lung condition.

-“We’re in the process of introducing the Microsoft Teams platform as we can have up to ten people in each class and maintain visuals with that package.
+“We’re in the process of introducing the Microsoft Teams platform.
+We can have up to ten people in each class and maintain visuals with that package.
 It makes it even more cost effective for the Trust and more fun and engaging for the patients.”

 Janine O’Rourke, cardiac rehabilitation specialist nurse, said: “After seeing how successful it was, our cardiac rehabilitation team jumped at the chance to run virtual exercise sessions for our patients.